A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input

-Our approach employs a novel algorithm based on a Bayesian factorization of score-based diffusion models, which we term Factorized Score-based Diffusion Modeling (FSDM), see Fig. \ref{fig:overview}.
-In the proposed framework, score estimation networks are trained separately on each signal modality.
-Each signal-specific model is agnostic to the existence of other signals.
-Only during deployment are the different score estimation models combined into a joint posterior, which allows zero-shot inference on subjects with arbitrary combinations of measurement modalities, i.e., the model does not require retraining on specific combinations of signals.
-Additionally, the proposed framework permits a natural means of expressing the information gain from each sensor, calculated as the divergence between the likelihood of each sensor and the learned prior.
-The information gain can be leveraged as an interpretability metric and as a measure of the usefulness of each sensor for the sleep staging task.
-In conclusion, the proposed deep generative foundation model is highly scalable and enables the exploration of new sensors and sensor combinations at a relatively low cost, as the separate training eliminates the need to collect new data with all combinations present in every recording each time a new sensor is added.
+Our main contributions are as follows: \begin{itemize} \item We introduce a novel algorithm based on a Bayesian factorization of score-based diffusion models, which we term Factorized Score-based Diffusion Modeling (FSDM). \item We show how FSDM can be leveraged to perform joint (zero-shot) inference on arbitrary combinations of input signals while never being trained on them; training only happens on one signal at a time. \item We provide a natural means of expressing the information gain from each signal in the FSDM framework. \item We showcase the performance of FSDM on an extensive list of 36 individual signals and their combinations, including improved performance in 5-class sleep staging with several cardio-respiratory modalities. \end{itemize} \tocless